emacs-sideline/sideline/README.md

 Here is a list of supported commands:

 * `candidates` - list of strings to display; accept async function
-* `action` - callback function afterthe mouse click
+* `action` - callback function after the mouse click
 * `face` - face overrides the default sideline face

 ## 📂 Example projects